DarwiinSA/Labs-Alert/README.md

 **Toggle Notifications:**
 Easily switch between active and inactive modes.

-**Simple & Effective:**
-Designed for seamless integration with SAGE LABS, ensuring a hassle-free user experience.

 ## Installation
 - Clone or download this repository to your local machine.
 - Open Chrome and navigate to chrome://extensions/.